View Print Version

 Figure 12.
 Relative average occurrence of Deraeocoris in beat tray samples in North Central Washington Orchards (DuPont, S.T., Strohm, C.).
 Pear psylla degree days (PDD).

-Anthocoris spp. are well-adapted to feed on pear psylla and can play a major role in the biological control of this pest.
-Anthocoris spp. are found occasionally in Wenatchee River Valley orchards and commonly in the Yakima valley in Washington (Horton and Lewis, 2000; Horton et al., 2012; Horton and Lewis, 2014).
-They overwinter as adults in multiple habitats.
-They have multiple generations per year and tend to be active very early.
-They have a strong preference for psyllids.
-They are common outside of orchards and have a strong preference for trees and shrubs such as willow, alder, poplar, bitterbrush (Horton and Lewis, 2000).
+Anthocoris spp. are close relatives of the minute pirate bug (Orius) and comprise a mixture of two or three species in Pacific Northwest orchards.
+They are well adapted to feed on pear psylla and can play a major role in the biological control of this pest.
+Anthocoris spp. are found occasionally in Wenatchee River Valley orchards and commonly in the Yakima Valley in Washington (Horton and Lewis 2000; Horton et al. 2012; Horton and Lewis 2014).
+They overwinter as adults in multiple habitats, have multiple generations per year, and are frequently active very early.
+They have a strong preference for psyllids and are common outside of orchards, often occurring on willow, alder, poplar, and bitterbrush, among other trees and shrubs (Horton and Lewis 2000).

 Campylomma verbasci

-Campylomma verbasci is known as a pest in apple, but it is a beneficial predator of pear psylla and is not known to cause economic injury in pears.
-Campylomma can consume 179 pear psylla eggs per day in the laboratory (Booth, 1992).
-Campylomma also consume young pear psylla nymphs and hardshells, eating an average of 4 eggs, 5 young psylla nymphs and 2 hardshells per day in one study (Nelson, 1985).
-Campylomma overwinter as an egg and has three generations per year in Washington (DuPont and Strohm, 2020) (Figure 13–14).
+Campylomma verbasci is a known pest in apple, but it is a beneficial predator of pear psylla and is not known to cause economic injury in pears.
+Campylomma can consume more than 170 pear psylla eggs per day in the laboratory (Booth 1992).
+Campylomma also consume young pear psylla nymphs and hardshells, eating an average of four eggs, five young psylla nymphs, and two hardshells per day in one study (Nelson 1985).
+Campylomma overwinters in the egg stage and has three generations per year in Washington (DuPont and Strohm 2020) (Figures 13 and 14).

 adult Campylomma on a leaf